evmos/os/README.md

 - ADR-008
 - Support for modular Blockchains - integrate with Rollchain

-Of course we are always open to collaborate with our partners in case of mutual interests for other features.
+Of course, we are always open to collaborate with our partners in case of mutual interests for other features.

 ## How to become an evmOS partner?